OSCNWeb/oscn-news/_posts/2016-12-06-swearing-in-of-chief-and-vice-chief-justices.md

 ---
-title: ''Swearing-In of Chief and Vice-Chief Justices''
+title: 'Swearing-In of Chief and Vice-Chief Justices'
 newsid: 218
 publish: 2016-12-06 12:00 -0500
 expire: 2016-12-20 12:00 -0500